activeadmin/activeadmin/docs/3-index-pages/index-as-table.md

 If a column is defined using a block, you must pass the key to turn on sorting.
 The key is the attribute which gets used to sort objects using Active Record.

+By default, this is the column on the resource's table that the attribute corresponds to.
+Otherwise, any attribute that the resource collection responds to can be used.

     index do
       column "Title", :sortable => :title do |post|
         link_to post.title, admin_post_path(post)
       end
+    end

+You can also sort using an attribute on another table by passing the table name and the attribute separated by a dot:

+    index do
+      column :title, :sortable => 'categories.name'
     end

 You can turn off sorting on any column by passing false: